RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Robustness Experiments and Analysis

 \subsection{Domain-Specific and Multi-Hop Questions Robustness}

-The significant performance variation across domains indicates that RAG systems' robustness is heavily influenced by domain-specific factors.
+Figure \ref{fig:domain_robust} indicates that RAG systems' robustness is heavily influenced by domain-specific factors.
 RAG system perform best in finance reports, which typically feature standardized terminology and numerical data.
 However, they are struggling most with the economics survey, which often involves complex causal relationships and varied terminology.

-In addition, single-hop queries consistently yield higher robustness scores than multi-hop queries across most domains and perturbations (Figure \ref{fig:performance_drop} reveals more information).
+In addition, single-hop queries consistently yield higher robustness scores than multi-hop queries across all domains and perturbations (Figure \ref{fig:performance_drop}).
 This trend is amplified in smaller models, suggesting that multi-hop reasoning capabilities require substantial model capacity to maintain robustness under perturbations.